- 1 in 5 people over 65 have chronic kidney disease (CKD).

 - Raise awareness about the function of our amazing kidneys.

 - Encourage kidney risk assessment in all 'high risk' groups, especially anyone with diabetes and high blood pressure.

 - Encourage preventive behaviour.

 - Educate medical professionals about their key role in detecting and reducing the risk of kidney disease, particularly in high risk populations.

 - Encourage transplantation as a best-outcome option for kidney failure and organ donation as a life-saving initiative.

-World Kidney Day is celebrated annually on 2nd Thursday in March
+World Kidney Day celebrated annually 2nd Thursday in March